What is included on a Contract for Sale of a Property?

 The Contract then provides for a number of other items, including the following:

 - Title Number:

 The title number is a unique number allocated to the property which is registered at the Land Registry.
 Upon contacting the Land Registry for details of a specific title number, this then shows all of the details the Land Registry hold in connection with that particular property.
 This is a standard entry within the Contract, unless the property is unregistered, in which case no title number will be available, and a root of title document will be required.
-See our blog on unregistered land for more information.
+See our page on unregistered land for more information.

 - Specified Incumbrances: